 Changeable optics filters are used in the colorimeter to select the wavelength which the solute absorbs the most, in order to maximize accuracy.
-The usual wavelength range is from 400 to some modifications to the colorimeter are needed.
+The usual wavelength range is from 400 to 700 nanometers (nm).
+If it is necessary to operate in the ultraviolet range (below 400 nm) then some modifications to the colorimeter are needed.
 In modern colorimeters the filament lamp and filters may be replaced by several light-emitting diodes of different colors.